nuxt/content/docs/content/api/query.md

     .fetch()
   ```

 ## Plugins

 The layer can be extend using custom plugins.

-With plugins users can extend query behaviors and add new helpers and fucntionalities to it.
+With plugins users can extend query behaviors and add new features to it.

-### Create Plugin
+### Create plugin

 ```ts
 // file `~/plugin-version.ts`